7G (album): Release and promotion

 Cook announced the 7-disc record on 31 July 2020, along with its cover art, designed by Supermodel, release date, and track list that featured 49 tracks.
 Instead of a lead single, Cook released a seven-minute mix, previewing one-minute snippets of "Acid Angel", "Gold Leaf", "Illuminated Biker Gang", "Anything Could Happen", "Behind Glass", "Hold On" and "Show Me What".

-A digital preorder on Bandcamp was also made available, where upon purchase buyers were gifted with a Deluxe Box Set, including "a definitive source of 7G information & artwork, a labyrinth of images, text, sound & MIDI and a 30-minute audio file", as well as the aforementioned seven-minute mix.
+A digital preorder on Bandcamp was also made available, whereupon purchase buyers were gifted with a Deluxe Box Set, including "a definitive source of 7G information & artwork, a labyrinth of images, text, sound & MIDI and a 30-minute audio file", as well as the aforementioned seven-minute mix.

 On 6 August, a 7G live event, titled 7 by 7, was hosted on Zoom.
 The live event featured sets from GRRL, Thy Slaughter (Cook and easyFun), Cook, No Rome, Baseck, Hayden Dunham & Alex Somers and Cecile Believe & Caroline Polachek.
 The event was later uploaded to PC Music's official YouTube channel.

 On 11 August, a 7G listening was broadcast on Zoom, followed by an afterparty live event, featuring sets from Balming Tiger, Charli XCX, DJ Warlord, Hannah Diamond, Flume, Namasenda and SOPHIE.

 On 7G's release day, Cook released a visual for the final track on the album, "Alright", directed by Aaron Chan.

 On 26 August, Cook released the video to the final track on disc 1, "Silver", directed by Cook himself and Aaron Chan.

 On 14 September, Cook released the video to the "Live at Appleville" version of the first track on the final disc, "Today", directed by Rick Farin & Claire Cochran.
 The video was premiered at the virtual live event Cook hosted via Twitch, Appleville, the day prior.

 A physical CD boxset was announced for release in October 2021.